taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 # for this example)
 sudo firewall-cmd --get-active-zone

+# Whatever that default zone is, that is the starting conditions for your
+# configuration.
+For this example, I am going to demonstrate how to edit my
+# default configuration on my Fedora Linux system: FedoraServer.
+You _could_
+# create your own zone definition, but for now, we will be editing the
+# configuration that is in place.

 # FedoraServer usually starts with ssh, dhcp6-client, and cockpit opened up
 # I want to allow SSH and masternode traffic, but I don't want cockpit running
 # all the time and by having a static IP, dhcpv6 service is unneccessary.
-sudo firewall-cmd --permanent --zone=FedoraServer --add-service ssh sudo firewall-cmd --permanent --zone=FedoraServer --add-service dashcore-node # mainnet sudo firewall-cmd --permanent --zone=FedoraServer --add-service dashcore-node-testnet sudo firewall-cmd --permanent --zone=FedoraServer --remove-service dhcpv6-client sudo firewall-cmd --permanent --zone=FedoraServer --remove-service cockpit
+sudo firewall-cmd --permanent --add-service ssh sudo firewall-cmd --permanent --add-service dashcore-node # mainnet sudo firewall-cmd --permanent --add-service dashcore-node-testnet sudo firewall-cmd --permanent --remove-service dhcpv6-client sudo firewall-cmd --permanent --remove-service cockpit

 # Rate limit incoming ssh and cockpit (if configured on) traffic to 10 per minute
 sudo firewall-cmd --permanent --add-rich-rule='rule service name=ssh limit value=10/m accept'
 sudo firewall-cmd --permanent --add-rich-rule='rule service name=cockpit limit value=10/m accept'
-# Rate limit incoming dash node/masternode traffic to ??? per second?
+# Rate limit incoming dash node/masternode traffic to 100 requests/minute.
-#TODO: Figure this out.
+# ...note: Still experimenting with these two rules
-#sudo firewall-cmd --permanent --add-rich-rule='rule service name=dashcore-node limit value=100/s accept'
+sudo firewall-cmd --permanent --add-rich-rule='rule service name=dashcore-node limit value=100/s accept'
-#sudo firewall-cmd --permanent --add-rich-rule='rule service name=dashcore-node-testnet limit value=100/s accept'
+sudo firewall-cmd --permanent --add-rich-rule='rule service name=dashcore-node-testnet limit value=100/s accept'

 # did it take?
 sudo firewall-cmd --reload